QodotPlugin/qodotplugin.github.io/docs/tips-for-veterans.md

 Qodot also doesn't create vertices for faces completely covered-up by other worldspawn brushes.

-While it's possible to use Godot's occlusion culling with Qodot, there is not yet any official integration.
-This may change in future Qodot versions.

 Here are a few other caviats about performance that is likely to change how you map for Qodot:

 - There are no automated visibility checks built into your map.
 There is no VIS step like there was in Quake, GoldSrc, and Source.